Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 Why Update Frequency Matters for AI Citations

-AI systems continuously re-evaluate which sources deserve citation based on multiple signals.
+They continuously re-evaluate which sources deserve citation based on multiple signals—and freshness is increasingly important.

 ChatGPT's retrieval layer now privileges timestamped, recently-updated content from trusted sources.